 There are other flaws to be found within the film as well**.
 In one scene, Brad Jr. gets shot in the face by an angry farmer and, after discovering that he has nowhere else to go, heads over to Terry’s place to get the wound patched up.
 Tell me if I’m wrong here, but I’m pretty sure she doesn’t know anything about his criminal activities at that point, so her cleaning up the large bullet wound on his cheek without asking a single question isn’t very believable.
 And no, I can’t find anything saying that actually happened in real life, so it’s not even like Nicolas Kazan (the film’s screenwriter) put such a moment in there to be more accurate to that.

-Despite these glaring issues, At Close Range still holds together pretty well, largely due to the fully committed performances from Penn (both Sean and Chris) and Walken, and a number of powerful moments that don’t try masking the real-life story’s tough, gritty nature (even if the film doesn’t really earn its R rating until its final stretch, which slightly lessens some of the violence’s impact).
-Even if it’s not anything I’d call essential, true crime fans would probably be satisfied seeking it out for themselves.
+Despite these glaring issues, At Close Range still holds together pretty well, largely due to the fully committed performances from Penn (both Sean and Chris) and Walken, and a number of powerful moments that don’t try masking the real-life story’s tough, gritty nature (even if the film doesn’t really earn its R rating until its final 10 minutes or so, occasionally lessening the impact of some of the violence that comes beforehand).
+Even if it’s not anything I’d call essential, true crime fans would probably be satisfied checking this one out.

 *In real life, Brad Sr.’s and Brad Jr.’s names were respectively Bruce Johnston Sr. and Bruce Johnston Jr., though the latter person had the nickname “Little Bruce” (obviously changed to “Little Brad” in the movie).